 The path out of Warner Springs was relatively flat with cows grazing off in the distance.
 Going in the opposite direction were many local day-hikers.
 One group was kind enough to offer me an apple.
 There were a few tiny creeks that I passed over on the trail and the environment slowly changed to a harsher form of desert as trail began to ascend.

 I passed many PCT hikers this day.
 There was a brother and sister, Joey and Ashley from the Bay area hiking together.
 They had previously hiked the Camino De Santiago and it inspired me to ask my sister in the future to go on some long hikes with me.
 There was an older couple from Mongolia that were planning on hiking for just a month along the PCT.
 I meet an older gentleman named Hammer.
 He attempted to give me a trail name, Far Lake, by randomly looking out and spotting a small lake in the distance from where we had stopped to chat.
 Further on I met a Polish man going southbound to finish up his thru-hike from the previous year which he had quit early due to snow.
-Finally at the end of the day I met Twister who had set up at the camp spot I had planned on.
+Finally at the end of the day I met Twister who had set up at the camp spot I'd planned on.

-I had anticipated that the camp spot had more that one place to set up but on arrival it seemed the Twister had found the only good plot.
+I'd anticipated that the camp spot had more that one place to set up but on arrival it seemed the Twister had found the only good plot.
 He apologized and I began to run further down the trail to find a place as the sun began to set.
 After a few more miles I came across Harrison, a biologist, who was setting up for the night.
 Thankfully I found a flat bit of dirt near him and after being forced into another 30 mile(48 km) day I quickly went to sleep.

 Waking up my feet were quite sore.
 It had now been two days straight of walking 30 miles(48 km).
 Harrison himself was actually injured, having knee problems he was walking with a limp.
 I stuck with him for the morning, walking at a nice deliberate pace we casually chatted about the collapse of modern civilization.
 Coming to a large descent he let go me forward alone as his own pace severely slowed down.

-The day was brutally hot and I began to worry about how much water I had.
+The day was brutally hot and I began to worry about how much water I'd.
 It was tough to battle the heat without the distraction of a companion.
 Along the way I passed a girl sitting in the shade fighting back a bleeding nose.
 Her name was Short Notice and she was from France, having decided to hike to PCT as she waited for a visa to live in Canada!

 At one point I ran out of water but the promise of a nearby cache keeps me going at a steady pace.
 Thankfully before long and with no real suffering I come to 30 gallon-jugs of water left out for hikers!
 Hiking just a bit further I settle down in the early afternoon amongst some large boulders.
 I pull out most of my gear to let it breathe in the afternoon sun.
 I end my day at 16:00.